cev-api/Wurst7-CevAPI/README.md

 - Added sticky area mode which makes the scan anchored instead of re-centering when you move
 - Added ESP Y limit
 - Added HackList count
-- Added Buried chest highlighting
+- Added Buried chest highlighting including a filter to only find buried chests
+- Added filters for chests to not highlight them if near spawners, trial chambers and villages (Excluding double chests and shulkers)

 ### ItemESP (Expanded)
 Highlights dropped, equipped, and framed items with powerful filters and customization.